Reviewed by Sharon Denny, MS, RDN

 Talk to the Farmer

-Farmers markets are wonderful places to find ideal specimens of your favorite summer foods like tomatoes, berries, beets and herbs, but market-goers will find joy in discovering new foods as well.
+Farmers markets are wonderful places to find ideal specimens of your favorite summer foods such as tomatoes, berries, beets and herbs, but market-goers will find joy in discovering new foods as well.
 And, according to Salge Blake, when you encounter a new fruit variety or heirloom vegetable you've never seen before, you're in the exact right place to find out more about it — you can ask the farmer who grew it!
 "These are their babies so they love to tell you all about it," she says.
 "And they could even tell you how to prepare it, cook it and eat it."

 Talking to the farmers is also a great idea if your goal is to buy organically grown foods.
 While shopping at a farmers market is a good way to get locally grown foods, Salge Blake says it's not necessarily a guaranteed way to get organic foods.
 Some farmers say they use organic methods, but choose not to submit to the process required to legally use the term; some farmers use a mixture of organic and conventional methods; some farmers make absolutely no claim to being organic; and some small organic farmers are permitted to call themselves "organic" but are not "certified organic."
 "You need to ask: Are they locally grown?
 Are they certified to be an organic farm?"
 Salge Blake says.